-Nautique offers an optional pop-up pylon watersports tow point located just behind the stern seat on the GS series and at the transom step on the S series.
+Nautique offers an optional pop-up pylon watersports tow point located just behind the stern seat on the GS series.
 To deploy this feature, simply push down slightly on the pylon head and rotate counterclockwise.
 The pylon will rise automatically to the operating height.
 When the pylon reaches its full deployment, rotate the pylon head clockwise until it locks into the "UP" position.
 The pylon is now ready to use.